Congestive Heart Failure - Common Reasons for CHF

 Some people live with a faulty valve their whole lives and don’t even know it.
-For others, heart valve disease worsens over time, producing noticeable symptoms and – if not treated – a condition such as aortic stenosis can lead to heart failure.
+For others, heart valve disease worsens over time, producing noticeable symptoms.
+If not treated, a condition such as aortic stenosis can lead to heart failure.

 A pulmonary embolism can trigger CHF to develop in a weakened heart.
-When a pulmonary embolism develops – typically after a large clot travels from the deep veins of the legs and gets lodged in the small vessels of the lungs.
+A pulmonary embolism typically develops after a large clot travels from the deep veins of the legs and gets lodged in the small vessels of the lungs.

-About 30 per cent of patients who have a PE will die, most within the first few hours after the event.
+About 30% of patients who have a PE will die, most within the first few hours after the event.

 For those who are successfully treated, the residual damage to the lung can still wreak havoc.
 Individuals who suffer PEs can develop pulmonary hypertension.

-The “rhythm” of the contracting heart needs to be predictably regular in order for the organ to push blood.
-Arrhythmias prevent this from happening, either because they slow down the heart (bradycardia) or speed it up (tachycardia) or otherwise create an abnormal contraction pattern.
+The rhythm of the contracting heart needs to be predictably regular in order for the organ to push blood.
+Arrhythmias prevent this from happening, either because they slow down the heart (bradycardia), speed it up (tachycardia) or otherwise create an abnormal contraction pattern.

 Arrhythmias are most feared for their role in sudden cardiac arrest (SCA).
 In SCA, the heart’s electrical system malfunctions and suddenly becomes very irregular.